antaalt/Aka/README.md

 - Event system for intersystem communication
 - UTF8 support
 - Cross platform (should be easily compiled)
-- ECS system based on entt
+- EC system with component pools.
+- Memory tracking
+- Asset manager
+- Static & skeletal meshes

 ## How to use
 This basic example create a window and spin a cube in the middle of the screen.